-Welcome to the parish church of St. Clement, Leigh-on-Sea, also known as Leigh Town Church, Anglo-Catholic in tradition and inclusive in welcome.
+Welcome to the parish church of Saint Clement, Leigh-on-Sea, also known as Leigh Town Church, Anglo-Catholic in tradition and inclusive in welcome.

-A strikingly beautiful church, inside and out, a beacon at the top of the hill in Leigh, St. Clement’s can be seen from all points of the compass.
-Conversely, the view out from St. Clement’s tower stretches for many miles in every direction.
-St. Clement’s is unusual in that it joins traditional with contemporary, in the bustling metropolitan town of Leigh but in a romantic, many say ‘chocolate box’ setting.
+A strikingly beautiful church, inside and out, a beacon at the top of the hill in Leigh, Saint Clement’s can be seen from all points of the compass.
+Conversely, the view out from Saint Clement’s tower stretches for many miles in every direction.
+Saint Clement’s is unusual in that it joins traditional with contemporary, in the bustling metropolitan town of Leigh but in a romantic, many say ‘chocolate box’ setting.

-If you live in, or are visiting, Leigh and have found yourself thinking it would be nice to step inside St. Clement’s, wondering what it’s like inside, please do.
-You will soon be able to visit us on any day of the week.
-At the moment, just check our events pages and you’ll see that we are open for many hours of every week.
+If you live in, or are visiting, Leigh and have found yourself thinking it would be nice to step inside Saint Clement’s, wondering what it’s like inside, please do.
+Most weeks you can visit us on any day of the week.
+Check our events pages and you’ll see that we are open for many hours of every week.
 If you’d like to double check first, don’t hesitate to call or email our parish office.

 With love and prayers,